 So what would they be advised to do?
 Older people still working need to make the most of opportunities to grow a nest egg and increase income in retirement.

 “People tend to cash up, go on a holiday, buy a car and update the white goods – and then they say: ‘Right, we’re ready for retirement’.”

-Klipin say she is not advocating any particular product, saying retirees need to do their research and take professional advice – but adds: “It helps to answer the great existential question: How long will you need funds for?
+Klipin says: “It helps to answer the great existential question: How long will you need funds for?
 I mean, who knows their date of death?”

 Life income funds can provide certainty for retirees, but he says they still need to check that any such product gives them that financial longevity, whether it is subject to interest rate shifts and is not inflation-proofed, and to ensure any capital left after death reverts to the estate.

-However such funds may assist many who were over 65 and retired and thought they needed $655 a week, after tax, to live comfortably – but who were only receiving $437 a week, a shortfall of $218, according to the FSC research.
+But such funds can assist many who, in the FSC research, were over 65 and retired and thought they needed $655 a week, after tax, to live comfortably – but who were only receiving $437 a week, a shortfall of $218.

-“Of course,there is a cohort of New Zealanders who have invested wisely or sold a business or otherwise provided for their retirement,” Klipin says.
+“Of course, there is a cohort of New Zealanders who have invested wisely or sold a business or otherwise provided for their retirement,” he says.

 “Some are doing very well – but our research showed that will not be so for many.”